juampi92/auto-updater/README.md

 		"branch":"master"
 	}

-That segment must be added to the proyect (local).
+That segment must be added to the project (local).
 It is critical that the package.json of the app you are using has a version field (so it can be compared with the remote package.json stored on github), and the auto-updater field, so it knows where to get the remote data.

 # Example
 ```javascript